skypjack/entt/docs/process.md

 Each process is invoked once per tick.
 If it terminates, it's removed automatically from the scheduler and it's never invoked again.
-Otherwise it's a good candidate to run once more the next tick.<br/>
+Otherwise it's a good candidate to run one more time the next tick.<br/>
 A process can also have a child.
-In this case, the process is replaced with its child when it terminates if it returns with success.
-In case of errors, both the process and its child are discarded.
+In this case, the parent process is replaced with its child when it terminates and only if it returns with success.
+In case of errors, both the parent process and its child are discarded.
 This way, it's easy to create chain of processes to run sequentially.

 Using a scheduler is straightforward.
 To create it, users must provide only the type for the elapsed times and no arguments at all: